Key terms

 Wallet authentication

-Even if the client accesses the blockchain through an integrator’s interface and Byzantine’s API, the client is **sole owner and controller **of their assets.
-Each time a transaction is to be made, the client must themselves approve it with one of the available signature methods.
-Without this signature tied to the client device or the client’s identity, nobody could physically make transactions.
-In this way, client ownership and control are programatically guaranteed.Two-step transactions
+Even if the user accesses the blockchain through an integrator’s interface and Byzantine’s API, the user is **sole owner and controller **of their assets.
+Each time a transaction is to be made, the user must themselves approve it with one of the available signature methods.
+Without this signature tied to the user’s device or the user’s identity, nobody could physically make transactions.
+In this way, user ownership and control are programatically guaranteed.Two-step transactions

 Since the user is the sole controller of the wallet, they need to sign every transaction themselves.
 Therefore, making a transaction via the Byzantine API is split into two steps:- Requesting the transaction body